|Date||20 - 23 August 2018|

 |Cancellation deadline||10 Aug 2018|

-The course will be centered on "statistical modeling" applied to biological problems.
-Topics addressed during this course include advanced linear models, mixed models, generalized linear models, survival analysis.
+During this course, we will discuss statistical models and techniques beyond classical linear modelling.
+Topics include advanced linear models, non-linear models, mixed models, generalized linear models, longitudinal data analysis and GAMs.
 The emphasis will be put on concrete applications in biology, enabling the participants to analyze data consisting for example of counts or presence/absence of a feature.

-This course is intended for life scientists who already have some basic knowledge of statistics and the programming language "R".
+This course is intended for life scientists who already use the R programming language and have some basic knowledge of statistics (including statistical tests, correlation and linear models).

-The course is intended to people already familiar with basic statistics and R. In particular people who have already followed the course "introduction to statistics for biologists".
-Participants must be comfortable with topics such as hypothesis testing, linear models, regression and must have a prior knowledge of the "R" language and environment for statistical computing and graphics.
+The course is intended for people already familiar with basic statistics and R. Participants must be comfortable with topics such as hypothesis testing, correlation and linear models and must have a prior knowledge of the "R" language and environment for statistical computing and graphics.
+Participants who have already followed the SIB course "introduction to statistics for biologists" and have used its content in practice should fit this prerequisite.

-Participants must bring a laptop with at least 4 Gb of RAM and the "R" software installed.
+Participants must bring a laptop with at least 4 Gb of RAM and the "R" and "RStudio" software installed.
 More information about the packages needed will be provided before the course.

 University of Lausanne